ARS CRIMINAL DAMAGE ATTORNEY PHOENIX, AZ

 Aggravated criminal damage charges, according to ARS 13-1604, can arise in the following situations.

-Keep in mind that criminal damage as a charge is what we call a “wobbler.”
-This means that it could be either a misdemeanor or felony depending on the specifics of the case.
+Remember that criminal damage as a charge is what we call a “wobbler.”
+This means it could be either a misdemeanor or a felony, depending on the case’s specifics.

 ARS 13-1602 clearly outlines the misdemeanor criminal damage penalties are as follows.